-In 2015-16, the OFA will continue to provide cost-effective borrowing, debt management and other financial services for the Ontario government.
-To meet the Province's borrowing requirements, we will continue to be flexible, monitoring domestic and international markets, issuing bonds in different terms and currencies and responding to investor preferences.
-Building on the success of the Province's inaugural green bond issue in 2014, we also plan to continue to issue green bonds in the domestic market.
+In 2016-17, the OFA will continue to provide cost-effective borrowing, debt management and other financial services for the Ontario government.
+To meet the Province's borrowing requirements, staff will continue to be flexible, monitoring Canadian-dollar and international markets, issuing bonds in different terms and currencies and responding to investor preferences.
+Building on the success of the Province's inaugural green bond issue in 2014, the OFA also plans to continue to issue green bonds in the Canadian-dollar market.

-Diversification of borrowing sources will continue to be a primary objective in 2015-16.
-Depending on market conditions, the OFA plans to borrow at least 75 per cent in the Canadian-dollar market in 2015-16.
+Diversification of borrowing sources will continue to be a primary objective in 2016-17.
+Depending on market conditions, the OFA plans to borrow at least 75 per cent in the Canadian-dollar market in 2016-17.
 This is in line with the historical average of issuing approximately three-quarters in that market, but represents a considerable decline in the reliance on foreign markets during the global financial crisis beginning in 2008, and the European sovereign debt crisis.
 The OFA will also continue to engage in public-sector financing initiatives and provide advice and support on financial aspects of government assets and electricity sector developments.

 We are proud of the OFA's diversity and remain committed to an inclusive, respectful and culturally competent environment.
-In addition to training, we recognize days of significance and have incorporated accessibility best practices into our website.
+As at March 31, 2016, 46 per cent of the OFA's Board of Directors were female.
+In addition to training, the OFA recognizes days of significance and have incorporated accessibility best practices into our website.

-We would like to thank the OFA staff for their hard work and the members of the Board of Directors for their advice and oversight during the 2014-15 fiscal year.
-We look forward to working with both staff and the Board in 2015-16.
+We would like to thank the OFA staff for their hard work and the members of the Board of Directors for their advice and oversight during the 2015-16 fiscal year.
+We look forward to working with both staff and the Board in 2016-17.